 We have assembled a skilled management team with deep experience in the development and commercialization of products featuring controlled substances as well as the navigation of regulatory structures applicable to these products.
 Our management team is led by Christopher McElvany, our President, Chief Executive Officer and member of our Board of Directors.
 Mr. McElvany has experience throughout the United States and internationally in the cannabis industry, having served as President of Allied Concessions Group, a leading provider of cannabis-infused products, and as Chief Technology Officer of National Concessions Group, a licensing and marketing company that sells cannabis products.
-In addition, Mr. McElvany co-founded OpenVAPE, one of the most widely distributed cannabis products in the U.S., and was its Chief Science and Technology Officer.
+In addition, Mr. McElvany co-founded O.penVAPE, one of the most widely distributed cannabis products in the U.S., and was its Chief Science and Technology Officer.
 He also previously served as Executive Vice President of Slang Worldwide, a leading company consolidating brands along the regulated supply chain in the global cannabis industry.
-Mr. McElvany holds multiple patents.
-Our management team also features Assad J. Kazeminy, Ph.D., our Chief Scientific Officer, who previously served as Chief Executive Officer of Irvine Pharmaceutical Services Inc. and Avrio Biopharmaceutical LLC and has over 30 years of research and development experience in the biopharmaceutical industry.
+Mr. McElvany holds multiple patents in advanced drug formulations and delivery technologies.
+Our management team also features Steven E. Meyer, our Chief Operating Officer, who previously served as Operations Lead for North America of the Crop Science division of Bayer and as the Knowledge Transfer Manager for the North America Commercial Operations of Monsanto AG, and has been in the biotechnology research and development and commercial production sector for more than 20 years; Dr. Jerry Heise, Ph.D., our Chief Technology Officer with more than 30 years' experience in biotechnology production and research and development, who previously served as the North America Intellectual Property Protection Lead at Crop Science division of Bayer and held various positions, including as a U.S. Biotech Regulatory Affairs Manager, at Monsanto AG; and Assad J. Kazeminy, Ph.D., our Chief Scientific Officer, who previously served as Chief Executive Officer of Irvine Pharmaceutical Services Inc. and Avrio Biopharmaceutical LLC and has over 30 years of research and development experience in the biopharmaceutical industry.